-- 1. Acquire a good communicative competence (consolidation of B1 CEFR) (C12) - 2.
+- 1. Acquire a good communicative competence: B1+ (introduction to B2 CEFR) (C12) - 2.
 Be able to use the knowledge and procedures which contribute to autonomy in relation to professional practices and lifelong training.
 (C4)

 2 C stands for Competence.
 The number corresponds to the order in which this information appears in the official documents describing the Degree Programme.